jeffnyman/playwright-hudl/README.md

 You can run any Playwright tests using the [VS Code extension](https://playwright.dev/docs/getting-started-vscode) if you have it installed.

 ### 🔸 Ludic UI Tests (EXTRA CREDIT)

+I'm using my own site material for this.
+I have a sample article called [A Ludic Historian Précis](https://testerstories.com/xyzzy/ludic/article/precis.html).

 The Ludic pages are simply designed as blog content pages.
 Their complexity comes in from how the header and the scroll-to-top functionality have dynamic aspects, in terms of how and when they display.
 The dark-light mode is a relatively simply implementation that also accounts for the system setting.
 There are two spec files here: one that uses a page object and the other that does not.